Overview of all opportunities

 The McPherson ERI is pleased to present the following funding opportunities for our members and trainees.

-These specific funding opportunities are designed to complement existing intramural and extramural grant programs, to explore new ideas, and to address unmet needs in vision research, with an emphasis on collaborative work and support of junior faculty and trainees.
+These funding opportunities, which emphasize collaborative work and support of junior faculty and trainees, are designed to complement existing intramural and extramural grant programs, to explore new ideas, and to address unmet needs in vision research.

 MEMBERS

 Generously supported by the David G. Walsh Fellowship Endowment, this grant of $12,000 is awarded once per year to support a UW-Madison graduate student working in a MERI member’s lab.
 This funding may be used for tuition remission or other forms of graduate student support (see here for some conditions on award use).
-Application period opens in October, with a submission deadline in December.
-Awardees will be notified in January and their funding will become available on March 1st.
-Now accepting submissions.
-Click here to apply.
+Application period opens in December or January, with a submission deadline around late February.
+Awardees will be notified in March and their funding will become available shortly thereafter.
+Click here for more details.

 These awards allow MERI members to bring a visiting scholar to their institution for 3-7 days, with the goal being to facilitate lasting collaborations and/or training in support of broad vision-related research (including bioengineering, technology development, imaging, data visualization, cognitive psychology and/or neuroscience, ophthalmology, and general biology of the eye).
 Up to four $3000 awards are given each winter.
 MERI members at Wisconsin institutions outside of UW-Madison are eligible to apply.
 This award opportunity opens in December each year, with applications due in early February.
-Now accepting submissions!
-Click here to apply.
+The application period for this award is now open!
+Click here for more details and to apply.

 TRAINEES